sandystha/coffee-shop-sales-analysis/README.md

-This project presents an interactive Power BI dashboard analyzing sales data from a multi-store coffee shop between \*\*January to June 2023\*\*.
+This project presents an interactive Power BI dashboard analyzing sales data from a multi-store coffee shop between January to June 2023